arockenberger/NorKorr/README.md

 Ola Søndenå (University of Bergen, University Library)

-Ove Wolden (NTNU Gunnerus Library, The Norwegian University of Science and Technology)
+Ove Wolden (NTNU University Library, The Norwegian University of Science and Technology)

-Evelyn Thor (NTNU Gunnerus Library, The Norwegian University of Science and Technology)
+Evelyn Thor (NTNU University Library, The Norwegian University of Science and Technology)

 ## Bibliography